alexanderghose/module3d1-codealong-intro-to-react/README.md

+# D1 codealong

+Our code can be found in src/App.jsx and src/components/

+If you want, you can also git clone this repo and cd to the appropriate folder, and run it with npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.